-Stop and Think- NOT down the Sink!
+Stop and think- NOT down the sink!

-Fats oils and grease cause major problems to the sewerage system.
+Fats, oils and grease cause major problems to the sewerage system.
 When they are discharged down kitchen sinks or foul drains they cause sewer blockages; and when discharged down rainwater pipes and gullies they cause pollution in local watercourses.

-There are approximatley 200,000 sewer blockages and pollution incidents throughout England and Wales every year, of which up to 75% are caused by fat, oils and grease.
+There are approximately 200,000 sewer blockages and pollution incidents throughout England and Wales every year, of which up to 75% are caused by fat, oils and grease.
 Clearing these blockages costs million pounds a year.
 Businesses also risk blocking their own drainage systems, which will result in loss of income due to cleaning up costs.
 These fat blockages result in sewer flooding, odour problems and the risk of rat infestations near your premises.

 Top tips to dispose of fats safely: